idolize/logitech-craft-vscode/README.md

-# Logitech Craft VSCode plugin
+# Logitech Craft VS Code plugin

 Allows you to control ANY part of your VS Code editor using the Logitech Craft keyboard crown!

+Contains a VS Code extension you can install as well as a Logitech Options plugin.

 ## Requirements